polarrafal/EFCoreMoviesApi/README.md

 # EFCoreMoviesApi
-EFCoreMoviesApi - sample project with Entity Framework.
+Sample project with Entity Framework.
 Based on tutorials, refactored and expanded.